 http://www.bustravel.is over 5 years ago

 Nordic travel offer self drives tours all around Iceland.
 If it is whale watching, a visit to the Blue lagoon or horseback riding through stunning landscapes you seek, they have the solution.
 Stay at a hotel in Reykjavik of your choice.
 They cater trips of various lengths and interests.
 Iceland is closer than you think and more fun than you ever dreamed of.
-With daily flights from all over the world, Iceland awaits you with plenty of action and amazing nature. over 4 years agoAnswered by Jane Nemec via Travellr.com
+With daily flights from all over the world, Iceland awaits you with plenty of action and amazing nature. almost 5 years agoAnswered by Jane Nemec via Travellr.com

 hitch hike. (the hitch hiker is there so you can do your good deed for the day. max)